 Weaning is an exciting time for you and your baby.
 At six months, you can finally start introducing them to the world of solid foods.
-You’ll still need to give them breastmilk or formula breast milk and feed your baby responsively until they are at least a year old.
+You’ll still need to give them breastmilk or formula milk breast and feed your baby responsively until she is at least a year old.
 After that you can give them normal full fat milk.
 You may continue to breastfeed your baby for as long as you wish.

 What can my baby eat?